Teoscar Hernández Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- In 10 games this season (32.3%), Hernandez has picked up an RBI, and in four of those games (12.9%) he had more than one.
+- Hernandez has an RBI in 10 of 32 games this season, with multiple RBI in four of them.
 He has also driven home three or more of his team's runs in one contest.

+- He has scored in 34.4% of his games this season, with two or more runs scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.